-- Cover the carcasses with plastic bags and creating space between other carcasses.
+- Cover the carcasses with plastic bags and create space between other carcasses.

-- Separation is preferably done on a separate rail but a separate pallet in the cooler could also be used.
+- If possible, separation should occur on a separate rail or a separate pallet in the cooler could also be used.

-- For drop-offs that occur after hours, have an intake form available and plastic bags to cover the carcasses so they can be separated.
+- For drop-offs that occur after hours, have an intake form available along with plastic bags to cover the carcasses so they can be separated.

-Waste created from the processing of a carcass from DMU 333 or 359 should be bagged and placed in dumpsters or receptacles to be sent directly to a regulated landfill.
+Waste created from the processing of carcasses from CWD affected areas should be double bagged and placed in dumpsters or receptacles to be sent directly to a regulated landfill.

 Do not render, burn, compost, or place in the environment parts from deer that potentially have CWD as this could contaminate the environment or soil and spread the disease.

-See additional processing protocol, including sanitizing knives, equipment and surfaces with a 50% bleach 50% water solution for one hour.
+See additional processing protocol, including sanitizing knives, equipment, and surfaces with a 50 percent food grade commercial sodium hypochlorite, 50 percent water solution for one hour.